bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitTrapeze.md

 ## Floquet multipliers computation

 A **not very precise** algorithm for computing the Floquet multipliers is provided.
-The method, dubbed Quick and Dirty (QaD), is not numerically very precise for large / small Floquet exponents.
+The method, dubbed Quick and Dirty (QaD), is not numerically very precise for large / small Floquet exponents because it relies on constructing the monodromy matrix.

 >Note that the computation of the eigenvalues can be iterative or direct based on the eigensolver passed in arguments.

-It amounts to computing the eigenvalues of
+It amounts to computing the eigenvalues of the monodromy matrix

 $$\mathcal{M}=M_{1}^{-1} H_{1} M_{m-1}^{-1} H_{m-1} \cdots M_{2}^{-1} H_{2}.$$